UNIKAT-ILMENAU/Inventarsystem/README.md

 #  Inventarsystem / inventory system

 ### Introduce
-Here you can find an open-source project from UNIKAT and TU-Ilmenau.
+Here you can see an open-source project from UNIKAT and TU-Ilmenau.
 We want to develop an inventory system as a single page application to organize items in medium large storages.

 ### Documentation
 can be found here: [Wiki](https://github.com/Morenar/Inventarsystem/wiki)